akibledger/akibledger.github.io/README.md

 - Total Receivable: Sum of all money owed to you
 - Total Payable: Sum of all money you owe
 - Net Balance: Your current financial position

+## Access Key Management

+### Default Access Key
+The default access key is `akib2024`.
+To change this:

+1. Open `ledger.js`
+2. Find the line: `this.accessKey = 'akib2024';`
+3. Change `akib2024` to your preferred key
+4. Save the file

+### Security Features
+- Access key is stored in session storage (cleared when browser closes)
+- No persistent login required
+- Easy to lock/unlock editing as needed
+- Access key can be changed programmatically

 ## Theme Customization